A Mission to Serve

 Hospice professionals across the country focus on a single purpose: to provide comfort and support at the end of life.
 That’s why America’s hospice professionals are on a mission to learn how to serve Veterans through the challenges they may be facing from illness, isolation or traumatic life experience.

 Our Memorial Book

 A number of years ago, a couple of veterans had the idea of creating a memorial volume written specifically for the families of veterans.
-This book would be presented as a gift and keepsake from Suncrest Hospice for the family when their veteran passes away.
+This book would be presented as a gift and keepsake from Suncrest Hospice of Colorado for the family when their veteran passes away.
 The book was written to celebrate military service, recognize the family, define the grieving process and provide resources for assistance.
 It would explain to the recipients not so much what all of us did as members of the Armed Forces, but more importantly, why we did it.
 That volume is now a reality.
 It is entitled: One Who Served: A Memorial Tribute to Your Veteran.